kubrakoksal/People-Counter/README.md

 ## Prerequisites
 [GitHub Page](https://github.com/jjhelmus/berryconda) (Installing BerryConda).<br />
-The Vision API Token file to be used in the project should be downloaded as described on the slide.
+The Vision API Token file to be used in the project should be downloaded as described on the slide(people-counter.pptx).
 (Token.json)<br />

 Python Libraries<br />
 ```